DRAFT – PRAI Annual Membership Meeting Minutes

 Neighborhood has over 100 houses built on 158 lots.
 We’re about 2/3rds built out.

-1. Nancy presented with report and spreadsheet.
+Nancy Lambros presented with report and spreadsheet.
 Roads are 21+ years old, 5 miles, 11 roads.
-2 major parts to maintenance: chip seal and crack seal.
+Two major parts to maintenance: chip seal and crack seal.
 Gave definitions of each.
 Five recommendations: chip seal, crack fill, concrete curbs for edges at front on both sides, edge repair (bottom of the page).

 C. Bylaws and CCRs Committee

-1. The board approved the charter for the Bylaws/ CC&R committee in February 2016.
+The board approved the charter for the Bylaws/ CC&R committee in February 2016.
 The purpose was to “develop proposed amendments, including changes or additions, to the PRAI Bylaws and CC&RS to ensure alignment with current statutory requirements and provide for the betterment of the community.”

 Need 106 members to vote on these.
 Only have 87.
 Will need 75% to pass them since we won’t be able to at this meeting.

 VII.
 Election of Directors

-A. The board will appoint two directors to serve for two years.
+The board will appoint two directors to serve for two years.
 Nominations came from solicitations and the floor.
 Sue Bennett, Chrissy Citzler-Carr, and Jim Brown were nominated.
 Diane Wigington motioned to cease nominations.
 Florrie Davis seconded.
 No discussion.

-C. Bill Paschall stated that nominees who have any active litigation against the board may have a conflict of interest.
+Bill Paschall stated that nominees who have any active litigation against the board may have a conflict of interest.
 Karl clarified there is an active suit from Jim & Linda Brown.
 Karl stated the attorney recommended that we not discuss the active litigation from the Browns.

-D. Sue Bennett and Chrissy Citzler-Carr were elected to the board of directors.
+Sue Bennett and Chrissy Citzler-Carr were elected to the board of directors.